 Conclusion:

-Successful application of whole metagenomics to halophilic communities has already led to numerous breakthroughs in our understanding of their functional composition, virus-host interactions, strain diversity and dispersal, and uncovered thousands of novel halophile genomes.
-However, the genomic qualities and composition characteristics of halophilic communities made them difficult to de-convolute in a metagenomic context, limiting the information that can be extracted from halophilic shotgun metagenomes.
-Combined with relative low number of cultures of halophiles, this led to their underrepresentation in existing taxonomical and functional databases, which further complicated analysis.
+Successful application of whole metagenomics to halophilic communities has already led to numerous breakthroughs in our understanding of their functional composition, virus-host interactions, strain diversity and dispersal, and allowed for genome extraction of previously unknown halophiles.
+However, the genomic qualities and composition characteristics of halophilic communities has made them difficult to de-convolute in a metagenomic context, limiting the information that can be extracted from halophilic shotgun metagenomes.
+Combined with relative low number of cultures of halophiles, this led to their underrepresentation in existing taxonomical and functional databases, which has further complicated analysis.
 While in-silico de-convolution of halophilic metagenomes is a challenge, it can be accomplished with analysis workflows that account for specific characteristics of halophile communities.
-With proper utilization, the rapidly advancing sequencing technology has the potential to reconstruct the complete nucleic acid content of halophilic communities, allowing the halophile field to focus on microbial functional activity and interactions.
+With proper tuning, the rapidly advancing sequencing technology has the potential to reconstruct the complete nucleic acid content of halophilic communities, allowing the halophile field to focus on microbial functional activity and interactions.

 Acknowledgments: This work was supported by grants NNX15AP18G from NASA and DEB1556574 from the NSF.
 We thank Sarah Preheim for useful suggestions in the writing of this manuscript.